FabrizioPerria/git_cheatsheet/git.markdown

 >*git init*
 N.B.: to stop tracking the project, delete **.git** folder

+# GITIGNORE
+.gitignore is a file that we can create and where we specify (through regex) what git should ignore in the folder.
+For instance, if we write some code and we compile it, we may want to keep track of the source files only an not the executable or the object files.
+In .gitignore we can write
+\*.o
+\*.out
+\*.exe

 # THE COMMIT CHAIN
 The commit package is similar to a node of a linked list.
 In this linked list, a node is added in head and so the head points to the latest commit done and every node points to the whatever the head was when it got inserted.